cj-praveen/YouTube-Music-API/README.md

 ## License

-*Copyright (c) 2020 - present, Sijey.
-All rights reserved.*

-This Python Package is distributed under the [MIT License](https://mit-license.org/) by the Author.
+This Python Package is distributed under the [MIT License](https://mit-license.org/).